 My mixtape is done, what should I do now?

 Take a few good pictures of it (track list must be legible), as a kind of “proof of existence” and send them to us via DM or PM if you’re using Facebook.
 We will then send you a small survey to help us determine your tastes and set you up with someone.

 How will I know who I’m sending it to then?

-Once you’ve 1) finished your tape, 2) sent us pictures of it, 3) answered the small questionnaire, we will write you back with someone’s name and address.
+Once you’ve 1) answered the online form, 2) finished your tape, 3) sent us pictures of it, we will write you back with someone’s name and address.
 You must send your tape to this person right away.